MFA, Columbia University School of the Arts, Film Division

 Advised Silverton Historical Society’s Homer Davenport Project, Summer 2012

 Presented public history/arts education program on early Portland filmmaker and animator, Lewis Clark Cook, in partnership with Oregon Historical Society and Fifth Avenue Cinema, on Feb.
 12, 2012

 Interviewed Robert Johnston and David Horowitz onstage about “Robert Johnston, Mel Blanc and Portland’s Radical Middle Class”, at Portland State University, February 8, 2012

-Initiated the Mel Blanc Project, a public history/arts education partnership between Oregon Cartoon Institute, Oregon Jewish Museum, Ethos Music Center, Oregon Historical Society and Portland State University’s School of Fine and Performing Arts which took place in Portland, Oregon during June 2011.
+Directed the Mel Blanc Project, a public history/arts education event which included partnerships with Oregon Jewish Museum, Ethos Music Center, Oregon Historical Society and Portland State University’s School of Fine and Performing Arts, June 2011.

 Directed the Mel Blanc Project Lecture Series, coordinating programming, publicity and community partnerships.
 Supervised eighteen volunteers to support eight guest speakers in six events at three venues.
 Secured funding from Kinsman Foundation and Miller Foundation.
 Directed the Learn More About The Mel Blanc Project screening series of archival films.
 An eight part series at two venues.
 Webmaster/writer for the Mel Blanc Project website.

 Selected Oregon Cartoon Institute’s first artist in residence, musician and composer Heather Perkins.